About Party Circle Icebreaker

 - The host goes around the outside of the circle and taps somebody on the shoulder.
 In this example, the person’s name is Sarah.

-- Then the host introduces himself to the selected person and shakes hands: “Hello, my name is Bob”.
+- Then the host introduces himself to the selected person and shakes hands or waves: “Hello, my name is Bob”.

 - The selected person then does the same: “Hello, my name is Sarah”.

-- They repeat the shake hands and introduction as if they didn’t hear each other the first time.
+- They repeat the shake hands or wave and introduction as if they didn’t hear each other the first time.
 “Hello, my name is Bob.”
 “Hello, my name is Sarah.”

 - They repeat this a third time.
 “Hello, my name is Bob.”
 “Hello, my name is Sarah.”